 As soon as a suitable property has been found, you will need to complete reference application forms.
 We utilise the services of a credit-referencing agency to take up the following references, here is an example of just a few of the references sought:

 This is in order to reserve the property and remove it from our availability list.
-The holding deposit will be deducted from the first months rent due, should the tenant withdraw from the proposed letting, through no fault of the landlord or the agent, all or a proportion of the 'Holding Deposit' will be retained in order to cover any reasonable costs (which will be outlined in full).
-None of the Holding Deposit will be retained should the Tenant's withdrawal be due to a breach of the proposed letting agreement by the landlord or managing agent.
+The holding deposit will be deducted from the first months rent due, should the tenant withdraw from the proposed letting, through no fault of the landlord or the agent, all or a proportion of the 'Holding Deposit' will be retained in order to cover any reasonable costs (which will be outlined in full written confirmation).
+None of the holding deposit will be retained should the tenant's withdrawal be due to a breach of the proposed letting agreement by the landlord or managing agent.

 The holding deposit shows good faith on the part of a prospective tenant enabling the landlord to take further action in the confident knowledge that the applicant is serious and fully committed to the property:

-All administration/reference fees are due at the start of the application process once the offer has been verbally agreed and will secure the property for you subject to satisfactory references being received on behalf of all applicable tenants.
+As of 1 June 2019 administration/reference fees are no longer chargeable. prior to the start of the application process once the offer has been verbally agreed and holding deposit paid we will secure the property for you subject to satisfactory references being received on behalf of all applicable tenants within 7 working days.

 It is imperative that you disclose all relevant facts that may adversely affect your reference outcome, prior to entering into the above.
 It may save you money.